Finding The Perfect Emergency Water Storage Tank

 Connecting A Rain Water Collection System

-Refilling your water storage tanks can be a pain, especially if you’re in a position where freshwater isn’t readily available.
+Refilling your water storage tanks can be a pain.

 In most places, drinkable water falls straight out of the sky.
-Don’t waste that resource!

-Collecting rainwater is an incredible survival practice.
 And it’s straightforward too.

-- The more surface area your system has, the more water it will collect.
+1. The more surface area your system has, the more water it will collect.

-- Water that is transported gets filtered.
+2. Water that is transported gets filtered.

-When it comes down to it, a roof is probably the best rain collection you have.
-Every house has one, covering a large surface area to catch the falling rain.
+When it comes down to it, a roof is the best rain collection you have.

-↓ Make Rainwater Collection Tank System ↓
+↓ Make Rainwater Collection Tank System

 Note: Transporting water to an inside storage location is not only complicated, but it’s also risky.
-If something malfunctions, you could find yourself facing some serious flooding.

 Tarp Rainwater Collection

-If you don’t have access to a roof, you can still rig a rain collection system using other materials.
+If you don’t have access to a roof, you can rig a rain collection system using other materials.

-Survival tarps are particularly useful for this.
-They are waterproof, light, packable, and offer lots of surface area.
+They’re waterproof, light, packable, and offer lots of surface area.

-Tie up three of the four corners of the tarp, and use the third corner to funnel water into your water storage tank.
+And then use the fourth corner to funnel water into your water storage tank.

 You can also tie up all four corners and cut a small hole in the center.
-Place your storage tank under the hole, and water will spout out of the hole directly into the tank.

-↓ Rain Collection – Quick Deploying Rain Catchment System ↓
+↓ Quick Deploying Rain Catchment System

 Maintaining Your Water Storage Tanks

-Fortunately, maintaining your drinking water storage tanks is straightforward.
+Fortunately, maintaining your storage tanks is straightforward.

-Once you’ve filled them up and stashed them somewhere safe, you’ve already done most of the hard work.
-However, this is one major issue you might need to overcome.
+Once you’ve filled them up and stashed them somewhere safe, you’ve done most of the hard work.

 Preventing Freezing